-- 1. This brief contains 12,334 words, excluding the parts of the brief exempted from the word count by Rule 8-503. - 2.
-This brief complies with the font, spacing, and type size requirements stated in Rule 8-112.
+- 1. This brief contains 12,476 words, including the Addendum and excluding the parts of the brief exempted from the word count by Rule 8-503. - This brief complies with the font, spacing, and type size requirements stated in Rule 8-112.

-/s/ Samuel M. Shapiro

-Samuel M. Shapiro
+/s/ Samuel M. Shapiro Samuel M. Shapiro